huderlem/poryscript/README.md

 go build
 ```

 This will create a `poryscript` executable binary in the same directory.
+Then you can simply install it into your project by running `./install.sh ../yourprojectname` instead of manually copying the files over, similarly to how agbcc is installed into projects.

 ## Running the tests